vuejs/test-utils/docs/guide/advanced/stubs-shallow-mount.md

 }
 ```

-We do not want `Tooltip` directive code to be executed in this test, we just want to assert the message is rendered.
+We do not want the `Tooltip` directive code to be executed in this test, we just want to assert the message is rendered.
 In this case, we could use the `stubs`, which appears in the `global` mounting option passing `vTooltip`.

 ```js
 test('stubs component with custom template', () => {